eyherabh/c_programming_notes/Article_EyherabideHG_2021_cpp_magic_revisited.md

 # C pre-processor magic, revisited (W.I.P.)

 Macros are almost always discouraged, but they are far from rare in production code.
 Therefore, it is of interest to explore their pitfalls, limitations, and compliance with the C-standard and others.
-In this article, I will analyse the macros introduced by [C pre-processor magic][1][[1]], complementing the information their provided in a concise manner.
-Therefore, it is recommended to either read that article beforehand, or in conjunction with the following sections.
+In this article, I will analyse the macros introduced by the articles [C pre-processor magic][1][[1]], [C Preprocessor tricks, tips, and idioms][2][[2]] and [Is the C preprocessor Turing complete?][3][[2]], complementing the information their provided in a concise manner.
+Therefore, it is recommended to either read those articles beforehand, or in conjunction with the following sections.

-## What makes it interesting?
+# What makes it interesting? #

-The content of [[1]] is similar to that of [C Preprocessor tricks, tips, and idioms][2][[2]] and [Is the C preprocessor Turing complete?][3][[2]], except for two aspects.
+The content of [[1]] is similar to that of [[2]] and [[3]], except for two aspects.
 First, macro expansion is illustrated in detail, step by step, rendering it extremely useful for understanding or reviewing the expansion of macros with recursion.
-Second, it introduces a macro construct for recursion that automatically counts the number of items to iterate onto.
-That is, the macro does not require a count parameter that could possibly not match the actual number of items.
+Second, both present macros for iterations but different.
+The former presents a `MAP` macro for mapping another macro over a list of arguments which automatically counts the number of items (i.e., the macro does not require a count parameter that could possibly differ the actual number of items).
+The latter, two macros `REPEAT` and `WHILE` for repeating a macro a fixed number of times or until a condition is met, respectively.

-### CPP currying
+## CPP currying ##

 The `IF_ELSE` macro shown in [[1]] is analogous to the `IFF` macro shown in [[2]] except for a subtle difference in their calls.
 Specifically, their calls below

 ```
 IF_ELSE(cond)(true_action)(false_action)
-IFF    (cond)(true_action, false_action)
+IF     (cond)(true_action, false_action)
 ```

 show that the `IF_ELSE` macro is a curried version of the `IFF` macro (that is, a transformed version that takes single arguments multiple times instead of multiple arguments at once).